atom/flight-manual.atom.io/content/getting-started/sections/why-atom.md

 ##### Web Tech: The Fun Parts

-Another great thing about writing code for Atom is the guarantee that it's running on the newest version of Chromium.
+Another great benefit, that comes with writing code for Atom, is the guarantee that it's running on the newest version of Chromium.
 That means we can ignore issues like browser compatibility and polyfills.
 We can use all the web's shiny features of tomorrow, today.

 For example, the layout of our workspace and panes is based on flexbox.
 It's an emerging standard and has gone through a lot of change since we started using it, but none of that mattered as long as it worked.